redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/0.1-deployment/README.md

 cp <your-git-clone-path>/provisioner/workshop_vars/rhde-gitops-external.yml <your-git-clone-path>/provisioner/workshop_vars/rhde-gitops.yml
 ```

-You don't have to customize any value in that file, except if you ahve any conflict while using physical servers with the internal (isolated) IP range used (by default the 192.168.40.0/24 ).
+You don't have to customize any value in that file, except if you have any conflict while using physical servers with the internal (isolated) IP range used (by default the 192.168.40.0/24 ).
+Remember that as part of the deployment, the Ansible Playbooks will configure the secondary NIC interface in the local server (the one connected to the "isolated network") and add there a DHCP server as well.
+That network will use the values from this `workshop_vars/rhde-gitops.yml` file, so if you plan to use physical hardware and you have to connect the external server interface to an 192.168.40.0/24 network (ok, that would be a really bad luck) there will be an overlap between the internal an external interfaces because you will be using the same network in bouth... then is the case where you will need to change this network default value in `workshop_vars/rhde-gitops.yml`.

 4) Create the local inventory file